Mercy (feat. Vic Mensa)

 Sorry, there are no shows currently available.
 To be notified of new tour dates when they are announced, click the RSVP link below.RSVP

-For Grace Weber, the most powerful moments in music come from abandoning all expectation and embracing a purely childlike sense of freedom.
+For Grace Weber, the most powerful moments in music have come from abandoning all expectation.

-“I think if you’re trying to create something that sounds like what’s really happening inside your heart and your soul and your psyche, you’ve got to ignore all the rules and be as open as possible,” says the Milwaukee-bred, Brooklyn-based artist.
+“I think if you’re trying to create something that sounds like what’s really happening inside your heart and your soul, you’ve got to ignore all the rules and be as open as possible,” says the Milwaukee-bred, Brooklyn-based artist.
 “You’ve got to just have fun and play from your heart like you’re a little kid again, and then put all the pieces together from there.”

-Compounded with Weber’s ineffable talent—including the soul-stirring vocal presence she first developed by singing in a gospel choir all throughout her childhood—that joyfully uninhibited approach has brought a whirlwind of success in recent years.
+Compounded with Weber’s ineffable talent—including the soul-igniting vocal presence she first developed by singing in a gospel choir all throughout her childhood—that joyfully uninhibited approach has brought a whirlwind of success in recent years.
 In 2016, Weber penned the opening track on Chance the Rapper’s Coloring Book (“All We Got” feat.
 Kanye West & Chicago Children’s Choir), then saw the groundbreaking mixtape go on to win Best Rap Album at the 2017 Grammy Awards.
-And at the end of 2017, Weber’s manager independently released Grace’s single “More Than Friends,” through Big Mouth Entertainment, a sweetly hypnotic track whose breakout success quickly led Weber to a deal with Capitol Records.
+And at the end of 2017, Weber independently released her single “More Than Friends,” a sweetly hypnotic track whose breakout success quickly led Weber to a deal with Capitol Records.

 From there, Weber began writing what would become the lyrics to “Mercy,” spinning an intimate narrative about the risk in vulnerability.
 “It’s about being able to have a difficult conversation with someone and trust that they’re going to accept you,” Weber says.
 “It’s asking, ‘Are you going to be able to show me mercy, or are we going to keep each other at a distance?’
-It all goes back to a main theme of the album, which is asking people to meet me where I am.”
+The song is about compassion and call to really hear each other and to give each other, strangers and friends, love and space to grow.”

-The serendipity that sparked “Mercy” has guided every aspect of Weber’s album-making process, a journey first set in motion soon after her manager introduced her to The Social Experiment’s 2015 record Surf.
+The serendipity that sparked “Mercy” has guided every aspect of Weber’s album-making process, a journey first set in motion soon after her she first heard The Social Experiment’s 2015 record Surf.
 “When I heard Surf I thought, ‘I have to work with these guys,’” says Weber.
 “It felt so forward-thinking but also so timeless; it hit right to the core of what I love about music and who I am as a singer.”
-But despite her determination to team up with The Social Experiment, every possible connection led to a dead end.
+But despite her determination to team up with The Social Experiment, every possible connection turned up nothing.
 Then, on a trip to L.A. several months later, Weber got a call from a friend who invited her to a nearby studio to meet up with some producers.

-Once Weber and her collaborators had amassed about 60 song sketches, she took off for Wisconsin and spent two months with Brown finishing up the album in a cabin on Lake Michigan.
+Once Weber and her collaborators had amassed about 50 song sketches, she took off for Wisconsin and spent two months finishing up the album in a cabin on Lake Michigan.
 “I really focused on fleshing everything out and trying to push the poetry in my lyrics,” she says.
 “Because the album’s so personal, it was important for me to take that time to be by myself and let the songs grow into what they needed to become.”
-After she and Brown completed the single, Brown released Weber’s “More Than Friends” to lavish praise, and soon inked her deal with Capitol.

 Along with putting the final touches on her album, Weber has recently toured South America with Chance, and North America with PJ Morton while continuing her work with The Music Lab, Inc. (a Milwaukee-based nonprofit she co-founded with her manager to offer free music education to local kids).
 And as she gears up to share her new music with the world, one of her greatest hopes is to instill others with the same sense of possibility she found in creating each song.
 “Making this album, we decided that we were going to let it take us on a journey, instead of trying to force anything,” says Weber.
 “I’d love for people to come away feeling like they’ve been taken on a journey too, whatever that might mean for them.
 Hopefully it’ll help them to uncover deeper parts of themselves that they maybe hadn’t understood before—all the little contradictions that make us the complicated and beautiful people we are.”